 I know I said this wasn’t a tutorial, but regular printer paper and card stock make excellent books.
 Take 10 sheets at a time and a sheet of card stock, fold it to make a crease, then use your sewing machine (yes, you read that right) to stitch it together.
 It will wreak havoc on your tension and the needle is pretty much useless after making 4 or 5 of them, but it is super quick and easy!
 Here are a few photos of the ones I made.

 Also, if you can use Microsoft Word, you can make your own personalized journal pages.
 If you are word savvy, flip the orientation to horizontal, and make it two columns.
-Then find a clip art border for the upper right hand corner.
+Then find a clip art border for the upper left hand corner.
 Use word art to put your name on it.
 Tab over a few places to put the date field, and use the underscore about 15 times.
 Enter to the next line and just underscore the hell out of it until you get to the bottom.
 Copy that column, and past it in the second column.
 Bam.
 Print 10 of those, flip them in the printer to print 10 more on the other side and you have a book.

 You and I both know that it will be a nightmare until you figure out how to put the paper back in to print correctly, I’m not going to pretend it isn’t.
 I believe in you.
 You will get it!!